Meet Your Neighbors: Taj Mahon-Haft and Gin Carter

 The law expanding the program was initially passed by the Virginia General Assembly in 2020, but in 2022, was blocked by the Youngkin administration from taking full effect – meaning many people who’d worked hard towards their release were no longer having all of the credits they’d earned honored.

-The Humanization Project, impacted people, advocates, patrons, and partners worked for another two years to advocate for the expanded ESC program.
+The Humanization Project, people impacted by the system, advocates, patrons, and partners worked for another two years to advocate for the expanded ESC program.

 And on July 1, 2024, the expanded ESC program finally went into effect – giving those people who’d earned it, a second chance.

 “Second Chances are ... the human side, the stuff that makes life really joyful, the people, the human connections, but also being able to take that human connection and make a difference every single day,” said Taj.
-“That is what a second chance to me is: showing the world that none of us is our worst moment.”
+“That is what a second chance to me is: showing the world that we are all so much more than our worst moment”

 Taj got his second chance.
 Now he’s committed to helping others receive theirs.